clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 In this paper, we have presented the Clocktower protocol and examined the structure and players.
 We have outlined the three participants in the system (Subscriber, Provider, Caller) and walked through a basic example of an online subscription.

 As with any system, there will be trade-offs in regards to it's use.
 Table 2 outlines the primary costs and benefits.
 The primary benefits that, Clocktower provides a relatively easily accessible, censorship-resistant method of receiving recurrent payments through use of a variety of ERC20 tokens.

-Table 2 - Trade-offs of the Clocktower Payments Protocol

 | Benefits                                  | Costs                             |
 | ----------------------------------------- | --------------------------------- |
 | - censorship resistance                   | - unfamiliar to non-crypto users  |